sidharrth2002/computational-intelligence/lab3/README.md

 1. An agent using fixed rules based on nim-sum
 2. An agent using evolved rules
 3. An agent using minmax
-4. An agent using reinforcement learning
+4. An agent using reinforcement learning (both temporal difference learning and monte carlo learning)

 ## Rules